White-Hat-Security/White-Hat-Security.github.io/_posts/2021-04-06-Hack-The-Box:-Blue.md

 ![]({{ site.baseurl }}/images/HTB-Blue-Screenshots/rustscan.png "an image title")

-Let's use nmap and see what services are running on the machine.
+Let's use nmap and see what services are running on ports 135, 139, 445.

 ![]({{ site.baseurl }}/images/HTB-Blue-Screenshots/nmap.png "an image title")